Parity Pipeline

 Girls Aren't Funny

-In Girls Aren't Funny a talented Pakistani-American comedian’s dream of stardom unravels when she hides her comedy career from her conservative Muslim mother, and competes with her best friends for a life-changing NYC club residency.
+In Girls Aren't Funny a talented Pakistani-American comedian’s dream of stardom unravels when she hides her comedy career from her conservative Muslim mother.

 • ABOUT